gardenjs/docs/README.md

 Happy Gardening :)

-## Contributing

-We look forward to your feedback, please report any bugs.
-We also welcome contributions.

 ## Todo´s

 - [bug] In dark mode, the header image browser bar is in "light mode" when you switch pages and then return to the homepage.